TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 “Do you know what the problem with America is?
 Oceans!”

-But the world is not flat and it’s impossible to locate the center-point on the area of a sphere–you could not say, “I am here,” if the sphere were blank.
+But the world is not flat, and it’s impossible to locate the center point on the area of a sphere — you could not say, “I am here,” if the sphere were blank.
 And countries are not, in fact, separated by colorful, highlighted lines.
 On the ground level, one thing flows into another.
-Anyone is capable of knowing and understanding this–going abroad is about living it.
+Anyone is capable of knowing and understanding this — going abroad is about living it.

 I was definitely more excited than I can express during preparation for my trip.
 The notion of going somewhere "completely different" is certainly liberating and exciting.
 However, with time in Tanzania, I came to be comfortable with the fact that in going abroad, I wasn’t hopping out of my borders into another set, but rather was being given the chance to realize the fluidity between people and places, as well as the responsibility to act accordingly and be an ambassador of this humbling knowledge.

-The Ngorongoro Conservation Area in Tanzania
+A boma (village) in the Ngorongoro Conservation Area in Tanzania.

 All of this is not meant to paint a sobering picture of what it is to study abroad.
-On a more light-hearted note, the second most valuable part of being abroad to me is something that was also tied to notions of differences and similarities, but was not mentioned in any pre-departure orientation: Humor!
-I think you would be hard pressed to find anyone on this earth that did not enjoy laughing.
-And despite different ideas about what is funny in different places of the world, it is lucky for all of us living in it that learning a language–an integral part of many study abroad experiences–and making mistakes is funny to pretty much everyone.
-Our program had six intensive weeks of Kiswahili in the beginning of our trip.
-Fortunately, we also had the chance in that period of time to interact with the Tanzanian students at the University of Dar es Salaam.
-One of my favorite examples illustrates the way that humor serves as a common ground for interaction with people in different places:
+On a more light-hearted note, the second most valuable part of being abroad to me was also tied to notions of differences and similarities.
+However, it was not mentioned in any pre-departure orientation: Humor!
+You would be hard-pressed to find anyone who did not enjoy laughing.
+And despite different ideas about what is funny in various places of the world, it is lucky for all of us living in it that learning a language — an integral part of many study abroad experiences — and making mistakes is funny to pretty much everyone.
+Our program had six intensive weeks of Kiswahili at the beginning of our trip.
+Fortunately, we also had the chance to interact with the Tanzanian students at the University of Dar es Salaam.

-One of the most common answers is, of course, “Nzuri.” – good.
+One of the most common answers is, of course, “Nzuri.” — "Good."

-One morning, a Tanzanian student asked my friend, “Habari yako?
+One morning, a Tanzanian student asked my friend, “Habari yako?”

-And she enthusiastically answered, “NDIZI!” …banana!
+And she enthusiastically answered, “NDIZI!” — "…banana!"

 Related Topics